 Support for logistical needs of the Consortium is provided by NCI's Division of Cancer Epidemiology and Genetics (DCEG), which is the intramural (in-house) research component of the Institute, and the Epidemiology and Genomics Research Program (EGRP) of the Division of Cancer Control and Population Sciences (DCCPS), which manages the epidemiology grant program for the Institute; the International Agency for Research on Cancer (IARC); and the Leukaemia Research Fund.
 Some investigators within the Consortium also have grant support for research projects.

 InterLymph is led by a Coordinating Committee, which has a rotating membership.
 View list of current Coordinating Committee members.

-The Consortium consists of five working groups focused on genetics, Hodgkin's lymphoma, immunity and infection, and pathology and survival.
+The Consortium consists of five working groups focused on genetics, Hodgkin's lymphoma, immunity and infection, lifestyle and environment, and pathology and survival.
 View a list of contacts for each of the working groups.

-Within the scope defined by its Mission, the objectives of InterLymph are to expand knowledge of lymphoma etiology through:
+Within the scope defined by its Mission, the objectives of InterLymph are to expand knowledge of lymphoma etiology and survival through:

 - Fostering collaborations between researchers in different countries;

 - Providing a framework for the efficient conduct and publication of original data meta-analyses of relevant studies;